openhp/ServiceDisplay/README.md

 ## Service Display

-<b>The Service Display is a quickly assembled tool, that allows you to connect Valden [Valden Heat Pump Controller](https://github.com/openhp/HeatPumpController/) to get maximum available information from sensors and show it graphically.</b>
+<b>The Service Display is a quickly assembled tool, that allows you to connect [Valden Heat Pump Controller](https://github.com/openhp/HeatPumpController/) to get maximum available information from sensors and show it graphically.</b>

 ## Preamble
 One day I've realized that a netbook with a serial console is a very good diagnostic tool, but I want a more compact tool to get maximum available information from a Heat Pumps.
 So, this "Quickly Assembled Service Display" appeared.
 It fits everywhere and with a good power bank it can work 2-3 days long, without any additional power source.
 The diagnostic display is build from scratch, no PCB and housing here (and no plans to create it), because I do not see this device as a permanent-mounted display for the end user.<br>
 If you want a compact and visual tool for your diagnostic purposes, this device is for you.<br>
+<img src="./m_tft_mainscreen.jpg" width="400"><br>
 If you don't need expert info from sensors and additional start/stop messages: check [Remote Display page](https://github.com/openhp/Display/), here you'll find end-user device with a very simple interface.<br><br>
-<img src="./m_tft_mainscreen.jpg" width="400"><br>
-<br><br>

 ## Bill Of Materials
 BOM is very short:<br><br>